 1. YouTube Analytics

-The easiest and most accessible source you can dig into is YouTube Analytics.
+The easiest and most accessible social media management tool you can dig into is YouTube Analytics.
 It shows you key metrics such as view count, engagement rates, traffic, bounce rate, traffic sources, and bounce rates.

 You can also learn about your audiences through their demographics, such as age, gender, nationality, and more.
 All the metrics accumulated will help you create better videos and optimize SEO accurately.